agude/agude.github.io/_drafts/2016-08-09-lab41_deep_compression.md

 automatically tag pictures as they are taken) they must be compressed in some manner.
 In this paper the authors apply three compression methods to the weights of various networks and measure the results.
-A diagram of the three methods and their results are below; I’ll walk you through them in more depth in the next few paragraphs.
+A diagram of the three methods and their results are below; I'll walk you through them in more depth in the next few paragraphs.

 [an]: http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks